django/deps/draft/XXXX-dissolve-core.rst

    majority of the Technical Board, a call will be made for the remaining memebers to cast their votes.
-They shall have until the normal close of voting (one week from the question being put to the Technical Board) in which to do so).
+They shall have until the normal close of voting (one week from the question being put to the Technical Board) in which to do so.

 5. If the voting period closes without all members of the Technical Board having voted, but with a majority of the members voting for